This hilltop town in central Tuscany is famed for its stunning skyline of mediaeval towers

 However, as dusk nears, return to San Gimignano and watch the sun set over the town of fine towers and its seven-century-old silhouette.

-This article was published in the October 2016 edition of Wanted in Rome.
+This article was first published in the October 2016 edition of Wanted in Rome.

 Hotel Leon Bianco, Piazza della Cisterna 13, tel.
 0577941294, website.